Brain is Diverse, so are WE

 Holla, my name is Alexa González and I am a second-year student at UNM.
 While pursuing my bachelor’s degree in Biology and Spanish with a minor in Chemistry, I encountered the opportunity to participate in research through the Neural Diversity Lab.
 Although I would have never imagined taking this route, I was soon amazed by the contributions Drosophila research has established in the field of science.
 I was also impressed by the hospitality and assistance of the laboratory members.
 I am now pleased to begin my journey in the study of Drosophila olfactory and navigation systems.
 Undoubtedly, Research will continue to be a pillar of my overall success.
 In the future, I plan to obtain a medical degree and travel.
 Outside of academics, I love spending time with family, learning more about my Latin culture, trying new dishes, and art viewing.

 Hi, my name is Renae.
 I am an undergraduate with a major in Biology and a minor in Psychology.
 I am very interested in people, especially eccentric people.
 I want to know more about why people think and behave the way they do.
 I also want to learn more about how the brain functions at the molecular level.
 These strong interests led me to join Dr. Syed's Lab.
-At present, my goals are to graduate with my bachelor's, learn neuroscience techniques, learn all I can from the people around me, and of course learn from the fruit flies we are researching.
+At present, my goals are to graduate with my bachelor's, learn neuroscience techniques, learn all I can from the people around me, and, of course, learn from the fruit flies we are researching.
 Looking ahead, I want to complete graduate school and eventually have fun contributing to the field of neuroscience research.
 Other things I really like are spending time with family and friends, playing a friendly game or two of volleyball, listening to music, exploring places, and cooking new recipes.

-Nicholas Redhouse
+Nicholas Redhouse (Fall 2023 - Present)

 Dinék’ehjí Ádééhojilzįįh (Navajo Introduction):